digitalscientists/activitytrack/README.md

 Adds activity_tracker.rb to config/initializers of your application.

-Config file supports the size of batches.
+Config file supports the size of batches written to Elastic Search.
 Defaults to 50.

 TODO
 -------------